MIMJA156/time-tracker/README.md

 This simply will track the amount of time you spend coding per day in vscode.
 Allows you to view the data in a user friendly way by clicking on the time tracking badge.

+# Install
+Go to the [Vscode Marketplace](https://marketplace.visualstudio.com/items?itemName=MIMJA156.time-tracker-app) and download the extension, thats it!

 ## Rework in progress